sumanjs/suman/README.md

 * "Just works"
 * Stick to Node core modules
-* Use stream APIs when possible
+* Use stream APIs when possible and reasonable
 * Provide a full-featured, non-dumbed-down API that's easy to get started with, and intuitive to use over the long-run.
 * Listen to what the community wants.